Holes In Lawn: Causes + How To Fill The Small Overnight Holes

 9. Birds

-When you seem to have a lot of birds flying around your yard, the chances are that the lawn pests are being eaten by them.
+When you notice a lot of birds flying around your yard, the chances are that they are feeding on lawn pests.
 Grubs and ants attract birds and you’ll therefore notice birds digging small holes with their beaks and claws so that they can locate their food.

 Most birds will dig and feed early in the morning.
 As we all know – the early bird catches the worm!
-This can mean that the holes appear when you wake up.
 To prevent bird holes, you need to control the grubs and ants in your yard first.

 10. Snakes

-To identify a snake hole, look out for holes that are circular and might even have snakeskin that has been shed on the grass surrounding them.
+To identify a snake hole, look out for holes that are circular and might even have snakeskin that have been shed on the grass surrounding them.

 However, in most cases the holes are usually left by more common vertebrate pests such as moles or rats so don’t jump straight into panic and think you’ve got a snake problem if you wake up to holes one morning.